 Communism is a fantastic idea, if we lived in heaven.
 The idea that all can do as they are able and receive as they need is one that seems ideal.
-Until, that is, human factors of greed, sloth, cunning, and the need to game the system to gain from the system are injected into schema.
-It only takes a few to mess up a good thing for the rest; if a few are able to forgo work and insist on taking as much as they can without putting in their fair share, the whole notion of communism falls apart at the seams and socialism is rendered useless.
+Until, that is, human factors of greed, sloth, cunning, and the need to game the system to gain unfair advantage are injected into schema.
+It only takes a few to mess up a good thing for the rest; if a tiny minority are able to forgo work and insist on taking as much as they can without putting in their fair share, the whole notion of communism falls apart at the seams and socialism is rendered useless.

-Let me clarify one thing before I get blamed for being “anti-American”; I am not against business for what made America great was the spirit of entrepreneurship that was part and parcel of Americana.
-This spirit of entrepreneurship is being aborted on a daily basis as Wall Street has declared an unholy global war against small businesses.
-In all honesty, Wall Street and corporatism have become global cancers; their need to reap year over year profits requires that they kill off private businesses in order to feed the “publicly” owned corporations.
+Let me clarify one thing before I get blamed for being “anti-American”; I am not against busines; what made America great was the spirit of entrepreneurship that was part and parcel of our nation.
+This spirit of entrepreneurship is being aborted on a daily basis; Wall Street has declared an unholy global war against small businesses.
+Wall Street and corporatism have become global cancers; their need to reap year over year profits requires that they kill off private businesses in order to feed the “publicly” owned corporations.

-Saying that corporations are publicly owned is something that only a corporate public relations prick must have came up with.
-There is nothing public about Wall Street corporations for the vast majority of Wall Street corporate shares are owned by institutional investors (read 1%) while a fraction are owned by the public at large.
+Saying that corporations are publicly owned is something that only a corporate public relations would have come up with.
+There is nothing public about Wall Street corporations; the vast majority of Wall Street corporate shares are owned by institutional investors (read 1%) while a fraction are owned by the public at large.
 This is the very thing that John Acton was talking about; a few have been able to amass tremendous wealth and in the process have made indentured servants out of the rest of us.
-I read the other day that more than half of Americans are living paycheck to paycheck.
+I read the other day that more than 50% of Americans are living paycheck to paycheck.
 Most of us are maybe two paychecks away from being homeless and sinking into the pit of perpetual indigence.

 Shop, eat, and do business locally or become slaves globally.